kageorg/HouseofMentalEatery/README.md

-# HouseofMentalEatery
+# FOOD4THOUGHT:"HouseofMentalEatery"
-Techmecolor Community Project - #1
+Techmecolor Community Project - 001

-Purpose: House of Mental Eatery is local startup that is in need of a website.
-The members of Techmecolor have taken on this local small business with the purpose providing a nice web presence for the startup.
+Purpose: House of Mental Eatery is a local startup that is in need of a website.
+The members of TechMeColor have taken on this local small business with the purpose providing an appropiate web presence for the startup.

-This project is our first community project and the coding will be shared among the members of the group.
+We are very excited as this project is our FIRST community project and the coding will be shared among the members of the group!
 Each person will work in a team so that members of this group can practice working on a team coding project.

-testing mic check 1 2

-Naveed is awesome!
-Preston is even more awesome though.
+hello